Scholarship and Financial Aid Information

 - J.F.K Profile in Courage Essay Contest – Available to high school seniors.
 Student must submit and essay on an act of political courage by a U.S. elected official.
 For more information, visit JFKLibrary.org.
 Deadline for essay submission is January 5.

 - Burger King McLamore Foundations Scholarship – Available to high school seniors.
 Online application available at bkmclamorefoundation.org.
 Deadline: January 10

 - Acacia Leadership Scholarship – Applicants must be males who plan on attending Kansas State University in the fall of 2014.
 To be awarded the scholarship, students must fill out the application as well as complete an interview in the spring.
-See Mrs. Kasten for application or visit kstateacacia.org.
+See Mrs. Gursky for application or visit kstateacacia.org.

 - Phi Kappa Theta Man of Faith Scholarship – This scholarship is open to senior male students who plan to attend Kansas State University.
 Award opportunity of up to $1,000.
-See Mrs. Kasten for application or visit ksu.edu Deadline is January 31
+See Mrs. Gursky for application or visit ksu.edu Deadline is January 31

 - AXA Achievement Community Scholarship – available to high school seniors.
 Visit